Orientational decoherence within molecules and emergence of the molecular shape: Molecular decoherence theory

 We have selected $\chi_R$ as a basis set over the nuclear configuration space (or more precisely, for practical purposes, a dense mesh of Dirac delta distributions over nuclear configurations), because we would like to study molecular structure and check whether the interference terms are suppressed between nuclear configurations.
 It is necessary to study whether and under which circumstances $\rho_\nuc(R,R')\approx 0$ ($R\neq R'$), \emph{i.e.,} the nuclear structure will be dynamically stable as a classical property.

 \paragraph{Born--Oppenheimer molecular wave function} It is interesting to note that all arguments are applicable not only for the (pre-Born--Oppenheimer) molecular wave function, but also for the conventional Born--Oppenheimer (BO) product of the electronic and nuclear wave functions, $\Psi^{[\text{BO}]}({r},{R})=\Psi_\el({r},{R})\Psi_\nuc({R})$.
-In this case, the off-diagonal reduced density matrix is
+In this case, an off-diagonal element of the reduced density matrix is

-Thus, the interference amplitude between the $R$ and ${R'}$ nuclear structures depends on the overlap of the BO electronic functions corresponding to the $R$ and $R'$ nuclear configurations.
+Thus, the interference amplitude between the $R$ and ${R'}$ nuclear structures depends on the overlap of the BO electronic wave functions corresponding to the $R$ and $R'$ nuclear configurations.

 \paragraph{All-particle molecular wave function} The molecular wave function can be represented as linear combination of many-particle electron-nucleus basis functions, most commonly using variants of an explicitly correlated Gaussian basis set \cite{rmp13,chemrev13,MaRe12,Ma19review}.
 Electrons and nuclei are handled in such a `pre-Born--Oppenheimer' or `all-particle' treatment on an equal footing.
 The nuclear reduced density matrix is obtained by direct evaluation of the integral in Eq.~(\ref{rdm_nuc_el}).
 Due to the equivalent treatment of all particles, it is straightforward to calculate reduced density matrices corresponding to different kinds of partitioning of the molecule to a subset of $(a,b,c,\ldots)$ particles as the `system' and the remaining $(z,y,x,\ldots)$ particles as the `environment'.
 In the present work we use the electron-nucleus partitioning.